General Terms & Conditions

 INTRODUCTION

 This DPA was drafted and entered into in order for the Parties to comply with the obligations set forth in the General Data Protection Regulation 2016/679 of the European Parliament and the Council of 27 April 2016 (hereinafter the “GDPR”).
-This DPA contains the rights and obligations of the Controller and the Processor with regard to the processing of Personal Data.
+This DPA contains the rights and obligations of the Parties with regard to the processing of Personal Data.

 These provisions form an integral part of the GT&Cs.

-For the purpose of this DPA, terms defined in the GDPR, shall have the same meaning as set forth therein and any other capitalized term used but not defined in this DPA shall have the same meaning as ascribed to it in the Agreement.
+For the purpose of this DPA, terms defined in the GDPR, shall have the same meaning as set forth therein and any other capitalized term used but not defined in this DPA shall have the same meaning as ascribed to it in the GT&Cs.

 ARTICLE 1: SUBJECT-MATTER OF THE AGREEMENT